RabRaf/datastrategyiba.github.io/README.md

 Figure 4: Showing value and volume changes on a trend for Unilever and its top competitors and brands Data Strategy Alignment: Data Strategy alignment in terms of below checkmarks was achieved:
-	Improving Data Discoverability and Accessibility
+		Cost saving by decommissioning siloed reports Improving Data Discoverability and Accessibility
 	Enhancing data quality and reducing silos
 	Optimizing resource utilization
 	Ensuring data security and compliance